fluxninja/aperture/docs/content/reference/policies/spec.md

 :::info

-An entity (for example, Kubernetes pod) may belong to multiple services.
+An entity (for example, Kubernetes pod) might belong to multiple services.

 :::